Renier211/Analytics-Portfolio/README.md

 - Develop Financial Models: I demonstrate my expertise in building financial models that provide actionable insights and support strategic planning.
 - Showcase Programming Skills: Through my coding projects, I highlight my programming skills and problem-solving abilities.

-### Projects Included
+# Projects Included
-1. Data Analysis in R
+### 1. Data Analysis in R
 In this project, I analyze a dataset containing information about policyholders, insurance details, and claims.
 The main variable of interest is the premium paid by policyholders.
 Key tasks performed in this project include:
     - Data cleaning and preprocessing
     - Exploratory data analysis
     - Statistical analysis to identify trends and patterns
     - Data visualization to present findings

-### Conclusion
-This repository serves as a testament to my analytical skills and my ability to leverage data to drive business insights.
-I am confident that my expertise in data analytics, financial modeling, and programming, combined with my strong work ethic and leadership skills, make me a valuable asset to any organization.

-Thank you for visiting my portfolio.
-Please feel free to explore the projects and reach out if you have any questions.

 # Contact Information:

 Email:   renier211@gmail.com
 Cell:    +27 82 529 8970

-Feel free to connect with me to discuss potential opportunities or collaborations!
+Feel free to contact me to discuss potential opportunities or collaborations!

 ### *Disclaimer: The data used in these projects is either publicly available or has been anonymized to protect sensitive information.*